-The Wind Ridge trail starts just south of Dead Man’s Flats and it takes about 2-3 hours to the lower ridge which is one of my favourite meditation spots overlooking the huge valley behind the Three Sisters.
-The upper ridge is much more difficult and will be a 5-6 hour hike.
+It takes about 1-2 hours to the lower ridge, one of my favourite meditation spots overlooking the sprawling Mount Lougheed valley behind the Three Sisters.
+The upper ridge is more difficult and will be a 5-6 hour hike back to the trailhead.

 Wind Ridge is called Ganutha împa by the local Stoney Nakoda, which means “Windy Point.”